 Ventana Campground in Big Sur, located approximately 65 miles north of San Simeon and 30 miles south of Carmel, is an amazing 40 acre redwood canyon.
-All sites follow the existing contour of the canyon and Post Creek without disturbing its natural beauty.
+All of the traditional sites follow the existing contour of the canyon and Post Creek without disturbing its natural beauty.
 We have three modern bath houses and each campsite has a picnic table and fire ring with water faucets a short walk away.
 We are centrally located near general stores, restaurants, cafes, gift shops, delis, taverns, and the post office in the Big Sur community.